alexjsteffen/owntone-server/INSTALL.md

 # Installation instructions for OwnTone

-This document contains instructions for installing OwnTone from the git tree.
+This document contains instructions for installing OwnTone from the git tree.Cancel changes

 The source for this version of OwnTone can be found here:
 [owntone/owntone-server](https://github.com/owntone/owntone-server.git)